-The idea that animals are not humans and therefore should not be treated in the same manner has been supported by legal, philosophical, and scientific experts throughout history.2 Animals have been charged with crimes, found guilty, and punished as humans would be by courts, but they have not been given the opportunity to access the same courts to defend their rights against abusive or torturous treatment.3 Under the present state of the law, animals are considered property on the same level as household items.
-4 The predominant legal and social view that animals are property has been cited as a contributing factor in the ineffectiveness of anti-cruelty laws.5 Supported by new studies on animal intelligence and social sophistication, advocates have fought for basic animal rights and have taken their arguments to the courts.6 In order to overcome the prevailing attitudes and legal defaults that allow cruel treatment of animals, animals must be seen as having the right to not suffer due to human actions unnecessarily.7 It has been stated by animal welfare experts that animals have five basic freedoms that deserve legal protection: freedom from hunger and thirst, freedom from discomfort, freedom from pain, injury, and disease, freedom to behave normally, and freedom from fear and distress.8
+The idea that animals are not humans and therefore should not be treated in the same manner has been supported by legal, philosophical, and scientific experts throughout history.
+Animals have been charged with crimes, found guilty, and punished as humans would be by courts, but they have not been given the opportunity to access the same courts to defend their rights against abusive or torturous treatment.2 Under the present state of the law, animals are considered property on the same level as household items.
+3 The predominant legal and social view that animals are property has been cited as a contributing factor in the ineffectiveness of anti-cruelty laws.4

+Supported by new studies on animal intelligence and social sophistication, advocates have fought for basic animal rights and have taken their arguments to the courts.
+Such arguments are a comparatively new and controversial phenomenon in the law, but advocates have already made progress in laying the foundations for the establishment of meaningful animal rights.
+In order to Overcome the prevailing attitudes and legal defaults that allow cruel treatment of animals, animals must be seen as having the right to not unnecessarily suffer due to human actions 7 It has been stated by animal welfare experts that animals have five basic freedoms that deserve legal protection: freedom from hunger and thirst, freedom from discomfort,